Elephant (working title)

 My last painting exhibition was The Horror, The Horror in 2015.
 7 years ago.
 I’ve been presenting mainly video-based works since.
 But I’ve been painting nonetheless.
 Focusing on reworking the basic mechanics of how I make paintings and reimagining a new approach to examine ideas of representation or reproduction with paintings.

 The tentative title is inspired by a conversation with Beverly Yong for the project, Dear Bev.
 It's borrowed from the parable of the blind men and an elephant.
 In this instance, I’m the singular blind man, and painting is the elusive elephant I’m trying to figure out.

-If you are interested in collecting any of the works or have other questions please get in touch.
+If you are interested in collecting any of the works or have questions about them please get in touch.
+Thank you.